Glass electrode: Applications

 Glass electrodes are commonly used for pH measurements.
 There are also specialized ion-sensitive glass electrodes used for the determination of the concentration of lithium, sodium, ammonium, and other ions.

 Glass electrodes find a wide diversity of uses in a large range of applications including research labs, control of industrial processes, analysis of foods and cosmetics, monitoring of environmental pollution, or soil acidity measurements.
 Micro-electrodes are specifically designed for pH measurements on very small volumes of fluid, direct measurements in geochemical micro-environments, or determining the electrical potential of the cell membrane in biochemical studies.

 Heavy duty electrodes capable of withstanding several tens of bar of hydraulic pressure also allow for measurements in water wells in deep aquifers.
 Additionally, they can be used to directly determine in situ the pH of pore water in deep clay formations.
 For long-term in situ measurements, it is critical to minimize KCl leakage from the reference electrode compartment (Ag / AgCl / KCl 3 M), use glycerol-free electrodes to avoid fuelling microbial growth, and prevent unexpected but severe perturbations related to bacterial activity (pH decrease due to sulfate-reducing bacteria, or methanogen bacteria).

 Types

-All commercial electrodes respond to single-charged ions, such as H^{+}, Na^{+}, Ag^{+}.
+All commercial electrodes somewhat selectively respond to single-charged ions, such as H^{+}, Na^{+}, Ag^{+}.
 The most common glass electrode is the pH-electrode.
 Only a few chalcogenide glass electrodes are presently known to be sensitive to double-charged ions, such as Pb^{2+}, Cd^{2+}, and some other divalent cations.

 There are two main types of glass-forming systems: